Synthetixio/synthetix-node/README.md

 ![Synthetix Node](./synthetix-node.png)

 The Synthetix ecosystem has been progressively moving towards reliance on ENS/IPFS over DNS/HTTP for web hosting.
-For example, Kwenta is available via [eth.limo](http://eth.limo) at [kwenta.eth.limo](https://kwenta.eth.limo/), and you can access it directly in [Brave](https://brave.com/) at [kwenta.eth](http://kwenta.eth/).
+For example, Kwenta is available via [eth.limo](http://eth.limo) at [kwenta.eth.limo](https://kwenta.eth.limo), and you can access it directly in [Brave](https://brave.com) or [Opera](https://www.opera.com) at [kwenta.eth](http://kwenta.eth).
 Synthetix’s Core Contributors are also using IPFS to store and share protocol deployment data using [Cannon](https://usecannon.com).

-The Synthetix ecosystem has created an [IPFS Cluster](https://ipfscluster.io/) to coordinate pinning these files.
+The Synthetix ecosystem has created an [IPFS Cluster](https://ipfscluster.io) to coordinate pinning these files.

 _If you are involved in the Synthetix ecosystem and interested in pinning web apps (or any other data) in the cluster, start a discussion in the #dev-portal channel in the [Synthetix Discord server](https://discord.com/invite/AEdUHzt).
 Also, check out the [ipfs-deploy repository](https://github.com/Synthetixio/ipfs-deploy)._